 California faces growing risks to its natural environment and unique biodiversity.
 Today, about 30% of California’s species are threatened with extinction―more than any other state.
 Climate change is further threatening California’s natural environment―through direct impacts to habitats and species and indirect impacts through climate-induced changes in resources such as food, water, and habitat quality and availability.

 As one of the largest landowners in California, PG&E has a long history of responsible stewardship of the natural environment.
 We are renewing our focus on environmental stewardship and are pursuing opportunities to invest in partnerships that will promote protecting and restoring land, water, and air in habitats and communities across our service area.

-The Better Together Nature Positive Innovation grant program, funded by The PG&E Corporation Foundation (Foundation), funded five $100,000 projects (one in each region of PG&E’s service area) in 2022 that address a specific environmental stewardship focus area:
+The Better Together Nature Positive Innovation grant program, funded by The PG&E Corporation Foundation (Foundation), is requesting proposals of $100,000 to fund five projects (one in each region of PG&E’s service area) in 2023 that address a specific environmental stewardship focus area:

 4th Second will seed a mosaic of habitats in vacant lots throughout South Vallejo to create spaces that provide ecosystem services and healthy food access.
 The project also aims to develop pathways for economic opportunity.

 “4th Second's Mosaic Project aims to create socio-ecological resilience in Vallejo through stewardship that supports thriving habitats, and pathways for economic opportunity and healthy food access.
 Led by marginalized community members, the project will transform 3.5 acres of vacant and blighted lots into a mosaic of community gardens and green spaces that will serve generations to come.
 We are grateful for PG&E’s support to our community as we work to cultivate a more resilient and just future.” - Richard Fisher, Executive Director, 4th Second